FAQ's

 A complete list of documents you will need to successfully complete an Ontario Works application can be found here.

-When you negotiate a Participation Agreement with your Case Manager, you are expected to:
+When you negotiate an Action Plan with your Case Manager, you are expected to:

 • Follow through with the activities